Say and Play Family

 Check out “Fairytales for Children” at Galli’s Fairytale Theatre (38 West 38th Street on the 3rd Floor between 5th and 6th Avenues).

 We recently saw Galli’s Rumpelstiltskin.
 It was beautifully told and orchestrated.
-The theatre encouraged children in the audience to sit together in the very front on sleeping bag type blankets, practically on the floor-level stage.
+The theatre encouraged children in the audience to sit together in the front on sleeping bag type blankets, practically on the floor-level stage.

 Language language, reading